 4. Add Storage

-A pew can double as a seat and storage when you use the open space underneath for storage.
-You could place decorative container beneath or do some DIY and build some custom boxes or drawers.
+An old pew can double as a seat and storage when you use the open space underneath for storage.
+You could place a decorative container beneath or do some DIY on the church pews and build some custom boxes or drawers.

 5. Fireplace Seating

-Accent your fireplace with gorgeous wood pews and watch them glow by the firelight.
+Accent your fireplace with gorgeous wood antique church pews and watch them glow by the firelight.
+Add toss pillows and a seat cushion for extra comfort.

 6. Fireside Seating